Deep Dive Part 2: Cryptographic Receipts and the Evidence Pipeline That Proves What AI Agents Actually Did

 Contract address.
 Including address(this) means a signature for one deployment of IntentReceiptHub cannot be replayed against a different deployment.
 Upgrading the contract address invalidates all prior signatures.

 Nonce (IRSB-SEC-006).
 Including currentNonce means each receipt posting is unique even if the same intent hash, evidence hash, and outcome hash appear again.
 The nonce is incremented after each successful posting.
+These three replay defences together — chain identity, contract identity, and per-instance nonce — close the standard class of cross-context replay attacks Atzei and colleagues documented for Ethereum smart contracts6.

 The bond check enforces a key invariant: the solver must have posted a bond sufficient to cover the declared work volume before the receipt is accepted.
 If a solver’s bond balance has been slashed below the required threshold, they cannot post new receipts until they re-stake.
-This is the economic coupling that makes receipts meaningful – posting a receipt is an assertion backed by locked capital.
+This is the economic coupling that makes receipts meaningful — posting a receipt is an assertion backed by locked capital.
+The literature on MEV and frontrunning (Daian and colleagues’ Flash Boys 2.07) makes the case that economic security and protocol security are inseparable in decentralised settings; IRSB’s bond coupling is the same principle applied to AI-agent accountability.

 The IntentReceiptHub is deployed on Sepolia testnet at 0xD66A1e880AA3939CA066a9EA1dD37ad3d01D977c.

-Challenge, Dispute, and Finalization
+Challenge, Dispute, and Finalisation

 A receipt does not become final the moment it is posted.
 It enters a one-hour challenge window during which anyone can dispute it.
 This is the mechanism that makes receipts more than self-reported claims.